 Once you’re comfortable with technique on the SkiErg, gradually begin increasing the duration and intensity of your workouts.
 Here are workouts to try.
 We recommend doing them in the order listed.

-Resist the temptation to ski for too long the first time on the machine.
-We recommend starting with no more than 3–5 minutes at a time.
-Then take a break to stretch and walk around.
+Resist the temptation to ski for too long the first time on the machine—we recommend starting with no more than 3–5 minutes at a time.
+We also recommend starting with the double-pole technique as it uses more muscle groups and gives you a great overall workout.
+After 3–5 minutes, take a break to stretch and walk around.
 If you feel good, do up to four of these short intervals of skiing.

 Begin experimenting with cadence and power.
 Cadence is displayed in strokes per minute (spm) in the upper right corner of the Performance Monitor.
 Power is how hard you are pulling.
 It is displayed in a choice of units in the central display area: watts, calories, or pace.
 Try some 3 minute intervals of skiing, varying your cadence and pace, as described below.